-We will continue our sailing itinerary for Guadalupe to the southeast, towards the nature reserve of Petit Terre.
+We will continue our sailing itinerary around Guadalupe toward the southeast, to reach the nature reserve of Petit Terre.
 It consists of two uninhabited islands: Terre-de-Bas and Terre-de-Haut.
 The first has a large beach northwest of the island, with white sand and turquoise waters.
 Terre-de-Haut, on the other hand, has small beaches scattered around a fairly rocky coast.
-We can sail at our leisure and relax in the Place that we prefer.
-However, Terre de Haut is strictly protected, and only a few scientists can set foot there.
-As for Terre de Bas, access is possible, but it is strictly limited.
+Remind that Terre de Haut is strictly protected, and only a few scientists can set foot there.
+As for Terre de Bas, that is possible to visit, but the access is strictly limited.

 Day 4.
 Petit Terre – Marie Galante (19NM)

 We will sail to the island of Marie Galante, one of the largest in the archipelago.
 Cliffs dominate on the east coast, but on the west, we can find various beaches of white sand and perfect to enjoy the Caribbean waters, as Anse Canot or Plage de Moustique.
 But Marie Galante offers more than beaches!
 There are more than 100 windmills spread throughout the island, and if you want to an authentic rum distilled in the Caribbean, well this is your Place!
 One of the world’s best rum is produced just at Marie Galante!
 Also, the capital worth a visit.
 Grand Bourg is the typical Caribbean town where you can have a stroll, buying some supply for your trip and try the Caribbean cuisine in one of its lovely restaurants.

 Day 5.
 Marie Galante – Les Saintes (16NM)